Categories

 The girls wanted to do some shopping but it was already pretty late so since most of the malls were probably closed we went to a large K-Mart / Walmart type of store.
 It was 7 stories tall in a fairly large building.
 We spent about an hour there with I-san and I looking at men’s clothing.
 I don’t know what the girls looked at.
 After that we went to the basement level which was a large supermarket.
 The girls practically bought the place out.
 I was amazed that they were able to get it all home.

-For dinner I-san and I wanted to eat dog which Korea is famous for (or maybe I should say infamous for) but the girls said "NO WAY!", so, driving around I-san saw a restaurant and said "Let’s go there.
-They have a special kind of Korean pig that’s a delicacy!&quot.
+For dinner I-san and I wanted to eat dog which Korea is famous for (or maybe I should say infamous for) but the girls said "NO WAY!", so, driving around I-san saw a restaurant and said "Let's go there.
+They have a special kind of Korean pig that's a delicacy!".
 The girls kept teasing that it was probably dog and they were being tricked because I-san told us he would not explain what was special about it until we were done.
 It looked like big slabs of bacon and we cooked it in front of us Korean BBQ style.

 After dinner he gave as the explanation.
 The pig we ate is raised on almost nothing but HUMAN FECES!!!.
 I’m glad he didn’t tell us before we ate it because I don’t think I could have eaten it knowing what it was beforehand.
 It didn’t taste funny though.
 I-san claimed that one reason it’s special is because many pigs’ bodies can’t live with human feces as food and so not all of them make it long enough to become food themselves.

-just like in Hawaii.
+Cheju is supposed to be a resort island and in many ways it reminded me of Hawaii.
+It is a volcanic island and the culture there had things that looked like tikis and statues made from lava just like in Hawaii.
 Also the historic buildings looked like Polynesian buildings like from Hawaii, Tahiti or Samoa.
 But, even though it was May it was not at all hot that weekend.
 We had hoped to go swimming but in fact I was wearing 3 layers most of the time.

 But, anyway, the next day I-san and Doreen wanted to go scuba diving.
 I would have gone too except I had a little bit of a cold but Ko-san and I went along for the ride.